casper-astro/tutorials_devel/docs/tutorials/skarab/tut_adc.md

-# Tutorial 5: ADC Interface
+# Tutorial 5: 2.8 GSPS, N-channel, Synchronous Data Acquisition

 ## Introduction ##
 This tutorial explains how to capture synchronised ADC sampled data from one or more SKARABS, each of which is populated with a single PI-12533.02G SKARAB ADC32RF45X2 Mezzanine Module.
 In this tutorial, the internal DDCs of the ADC32RF45 dual ADCs are bypassed.